The Troop (book): Synopsis

+During the story, each chapter is intercut with various reports and interviews revealing that a brilliant yet psychopathic scientist named Dr. Clive Edgerton was working on a modified tapeworm that could rapidly but safely cause weight loss.
+Edgerton had been using the stranger who arrived on the island (whose name is revealed to be Thomas Padgett) as a human test subject for the worms before he escaped and travelled to Falstaff Island.
+Edgerton had also started to accept grants from military agencies hoping to use the parasites in warfare, with Falstaff Island being used as a testing site.

 Release

 The Troop was released in hardback through Galley Books in the United States on February 25, 2014, alongside an audiobook adaptation narrated by Corey Brill.
 A mass-market paperback edition by Pocket Books was released in July of that year and Gallery Books issued a larger paperback in 2016.

 It has since been released in French, Hungarian, and Chinese.

 Film adaptation

-In August 2019 Deadline reported that film rights to The Troop were optioned by James Wan’s Atomic Monster Productions.
+In August 2019 Deadline reported that film rights to The Troop were optioned by James Wan’s Atomic Monster.
 E.L.
 Katz has been named as director, while Wan and Michael Clear will serve as producers.
 Noah Gardner and Aidan Fitzgerald have been picked as the film's screenwriters.

 Reception

 The Troop has received positive reviews from outlets such as the Quill and Quire and National Post, the latter of which included a satirical review from Davidson praising the book.
 The book has been favorably compared to Stephen King's Carrie for its use of "extratextual materials, including newspaper articles, interviews and the like, to supplement the narrative", which Davidson has cited as an inspiration.

 Tor.com's Niall Alexander also compared the work to Carrie and criticized the characters as "broadly characterised" and stating that "This whisper is what The Troop tries and I’m afraid fails to trade in.
 Instead, Cutter must make do with revulsion, but it’s no substitute, ultimately.
 A twisted coming of age tale, more Koryta than King, which I quite liked despite its disappointing dependence on disgust."
 Publishers Weekly had similar criticisms, writing "Competent prose makes up in part for stock characters—the nerd, the popular kid, the quiet psychotic.
 Cutter’s appeal to modern-day disquiet over the ethical lapses of the military-industrial complex will strike many as pro forma rather than based in any authentic outrage over abuses real or imagined."